awsdocs/amazon-ec2-user-guide/doc_source/sriov-networking.md

 1. <a name="other-linux-enhanced-networking-stop-step"></a>Update `initramfs` on your instance to ensure that the new module loads at boot time\.

-1. Determine if your system uses predictable network interface names by default\.
+1. <a name="predictable-network-names-sriov"></a>Determine if your system uses predictable network interface names by default\.
 Systems that use systemd or udev versions 197 or greater can rename Ethernet devices and they do not guarantee that a single network interface will be named `eth0`\.
 This behavior can cause problems connecting to your instance\.
 For more information and to see other configuration options, see [Predictable Network Interface Names](https://www.freedesktop.org/wiki/Software/systemd/PredictableNetworkInterfaceNames/) on the freedesktop\.org website\.

    1. You can check the systemd or udev versions on RPM\-based systems with the following command: